An LLM Agentic Approach for Legal-Critical Software: A Case Study for Tax Prep Software: Related Work

 \subsubsection{Feedback Mechanisms.}

 Feedback loops are crucial for refining code quality.
-SelfRefine~\cite{huang2023selfrefine} builds in feedback mechanisms that enable agents to iteratively analyze and improve their code, while CodePlan~\cite{bairi2023codeplan} incorporates planning capabilities to adjust actions based on previous changes adaptively.
+SelfRefine~\cite{huang2023selfrefine} builds in feedback mechanisms that enable agents to iteratively analyze and improve their outputs (e.g., source-code generation), while CodePlan~\cite{bairi2023codeplan} incorporates planning capabilities to adjust actions based on previous changes adaptively.